matheustoken/willowWealth/README.md

 This project is a Java-based Accreditation Service built for a financial compliance platform.
 The service is designed to manage the lifecycle of investor accreditations, ensuring that users can only have one active request and enforcing a strict state machine for document verification and status transitions.

+To run the project run the command: ./start-service.sh

 ---

 ## 🧩 Features